Florence Pugh: Breakthrough and critical recognition (2019–present)

 Zach Braff's drama film A Good Person (2023), in which Pugh starred as a car crash survivor, marked her first producing venture.
 Instead of opting for a wig, Pugh cut off her own hair for the part.
 She also wrote and sang two songs, "The Best Part" and "I Hate Myself", for the film's soundtrack.
 In Christopher Nolan's biographical film Oppenheimer, starring Cillian Murphy in the title role, Pugh played Communist Party USA member Jean Tatlock.
 Empires Dan Jolin wrote that she "elegantly dominate[s] her few scenes".
 With a worldwide gross of over $967 million, Oppenheimer is Pugh's highest-grossing release.

 Pugh next played Princess Irulan in Dune: Part Two, a sequel to the 2021 science fiction film.
 Released in 2024, the film garnered positive reviews and grossed over $711 million worldwide.
 Andrew Garfield and Pugh starred as a couple navigating cancer in John Crowley's romantic drama We Live in Time.
 She shaved her head for her role in the film.
 Glenn Whipp of the Los Angeles Times deemed her performance to be the production's prime asset.

 In 2025, Pugh reprised the role of Yelena Belova in Thunderbolts*.
 She insisted on filming the scene where Belova jumps from the top of Merdeka 118 without using stunt doubles.
 Marvel Studios was initially reluctant to allow Pugh to perform the stunt due to insurance concerns, but after her persistent efforts, including discussions with Kevin Feige, she was permitted to perform the jump.
-Pugh stated her reasoning being: "It’s our duty as actors to protect and defend your characters and to put in the life.
-There’s so much that’s on the page, but it’s really what you add to it in the last 20% that actually makes every character that any actor plays.
-There’s so many -isms that I was very welcomed into putting into the movie."
+Pugh stated her reasoning being: "It's our duty as actors to protect and defend your characters and to put in the life.
+There's so much that's on the page, but it's really what you add to it in the last 20% that actually makes every character that any actor plays.
+There's so many -isms that I was very welcomed into putting into the movie."
 The film and Pugh's performance received positive reviews from critics.

-Pugh will next play the lead role of Cathy Ames in a limited series adaptation of John Steinbeck's novel East of Eden.
+Pugh will next play the lead role of Cathy Ames in a limited series adaptation of John Steinbeck's novel East of Eden and will reprise her roles as Yelena Belova in Avengers: Doomsday and Princess Irulan in Dune: Part Three.